filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 #### Custom blocks

-[Custom blocks](../docs/4.x/forms/rich-editor#using-custom-blocks) are elements that users can drag and drop into the [rich editor](../docs/4.x/forms/rich-editor).
+[Custom blocks](../docs/4.x/forms/rich-editor#using-custom-blocks) are elements that users can drag and drop into the [Rich editor](../docs/4.x/forms/rich-editor).
 You can define custom blocks that user can insert into the rich editor using the [`customBlocks()` method](../docs/4.x/forms/rich-editor#using-custom-blocks).

 #### Merge tags